chunpu/min-debug/_readme.md

 Type `debug='*'` in url href either `location.search` or `location.hash`, and will see debug info in a textarea on page

-> the key pattern is regexp match, just like tj's debug
+> support wildcast match, just like tj's debug
 > e.g. `localStorage.debug = 'api*, call, -*verbose*'`